harness/harness-migrate/cmd/bitbucket/README.md

 ## Commands
 As a quick start you can run
 ```
-./migrator github git-export --project <project name> --repository <repo-name> --host <host-url> --username <github-username> --token <token> <zip-folder-path>
+./migrator bitbucket git-export --workspace <workspace name> --repository <repo-name> --host <host-url> --username <bitbucket-username> --token <token> <zip-folder-path>
 ```
 where you have to replace all values enclosed in brackets `<>`.

 You can also provide more advanced options.
 You can look at those via help:
 ```
-./migrator github git-export --help
+./migrator bitbucket git-export --help
 ```

 Application also supports advanced option like `resume` which can help you resume run from last successful run and avoid overhead of re-running the same commands.

 ## Troubleshooting
 ### General
-#### Export fails due to reach the Github rate limit
+#### Export fails due to reach the Bitbucket rate limit
-If project export fails due to reaching the Github API rate limit, you could wait for an hour and re-run the migrator or exclude exporting metadata (options available are `--no-pr, --no-comment, --no-webhook, and --no-rule`)
+If project export fails due to reaching the Bitbucket API rate limit, you could wait for an hour and re-run the migrator or exclude exporting metadata (options available are `--no-pr, --no-comment, --no-webhook, and --no-rule`)

 #### Export fails due to missing permission
 If you see errors in listing webhooks, make sure the provided token has admin permission.